ZokszY/GEO1003-Shared_Notes/docs/content/notes/how_does_gnss_work/fundamental-concepts-and-overview-long.md

 Positioning and navigation techniques rely on two fundamental methods:

-- **Position Fixing:** Uses external information like radio signals or environmental features (e.g., landmarks, terrain) to determine position.
+- **Position Fixing:** Uses external information like signals (radio, acoustic, ultrasound, optical, or infrared) or environmental features (e.g., landmarks, terrain, signs, roads, rivers, terrainheight, sounds, smells, and even variations in the magnetic and gravitational fields) to determine position.
 A navigation aid (AtoN) is a landmark used specifically for navigation.

 - **Dead Reckoning:** Measures distance and direction traveled using a self-contained system, like an INS, without relying on external infrastructure.
 Environmental features can also assist dead reckoning by comparing repeated measurements.